Het Nieuwe Instituut has established the Agency for Architecture, Design and Digital Culture to cater to the needs of the professional field at large.

 In 2016 the Ministry of Education, Culture and Science appointed Het Nieuwe Instituut as Coordinator for the Internationalisation of the Creative Industries with a three-part remit: a coordinating function, talent mapping and supporting international cross-overs.

-Het Nieuwe Instituut has an international perspective for its programming and R&D that reflects the fact that design operates in a global field and presents itself on a global stage.
-From its inception, the institute has formally taken on several international tasks, including the Netherlands’ participation in the architecture biennales in Venice, Shenzhen and São Paulo, and policy relating to market expansion.
+Het Nieuwe Instituut's programming and R&D has an international focus that reflects the fact that design operates in a global field and presents itself on a global stage.
+From its inception, the institute has formally taken on key international tasks, including the Netherlands’ participation in the architecture biennales in Venice, Shenzhen and São Paulo, and policy relating to market expansion.

 In recent years important policy decisions have increasingly shifted from central to regional government.
 This causes problems at all levels of society but it also gives regions the opportunity to introduce a particular policy and take initiatives that bring the future closer.
 The institute partners with regional and local government to identify specific social issues that can be approached in new ways through a cultural interpretation.